 "To understand something, write about it," they say.
 I'm curious.
 So I started writing: first on my personal blog, mostly about data vis when I got into the field around 2014.
 There was so much to learn!
-Since November 2017, I get paid by Datawrapper to do just that: Figuring things out, and taking you all on a tour with me.
-These are my best articles from both eras:
+Since November 2017, I get paid by Datawrapper to do just that: Figuring things out, and taking you all on a tour with me:

 Hi!
 My name is Lisa